 Stipends & Awards

-Applicants must have worked, paid or unpaid, at the NML for at least three months (a full semester for the Digital Dissertation Award) prior to seeking an award.
-These awards are provided with the support of an anonymous contribution and will be offered one award, per semester, per student.
+Applicants must have worked on their digital project at the NML for at least three months (a full semester for the Digital Dissertation Award) prior to seeking an award.
+These awards are provided with the support of an anonymous contribution.

 The New Media Lab Digital Dissertation Award